Harry Peccinotti: Career

 He also art directed Flair, Vanity Fair, Rolling Stone and Vogue.
 He quit art-directing to become a full-time photographer, still creating content for many of the same magazines.
 His list of regular magazine commissioners grew to include Vogue, Elle, Marie Claire, Town, Queen, and Rolling Stone.

+In the 1970s, Peccinotti provided front-cover illustrations for the Penguin Books edition of the works of D. H. Lawrence.

 Peccinotti is also known for his collaborative design of French daily newspaper Le Matin, with David Hillman.
 In 1993, they both co-authored an anthology of Novas best covers and photography titled Nova 1965–1975, along with David Gibbs.

 Peccinotti lives in Paris and continues to have his work in French Vogue, Russian Vogue, Gloss and 10 Magazine.
 He has received a number of awards in England and America for both art direction and photography.

 Style

 His work typically features close up shots of the female form and the face in particular and is sensual.
 The images are suggestive, for example, making a fetish of lips and smoking but not overtly pornographic.

 A notable example of his style during the 1970s are his book covers for Penguin, including a series of Iris Murdoch novels which features unusually cropped, striking pictures of women models with make up in vivid colours.
 More recent work includes a fashion shoot for L'Officiel magazine.